 Project Location : The project is located in India.

 Project scale : The project activity is a 100 MW solar project and thus qualifies under large scale projects.

+The PP would like to declare that the proposed project activity is neither registered with any other GHG mechanism nor has applied for any other GHG credits.

 Legal ownership of products generated by the project and legal rights to alter use of resources required to service the project

 >> (Justify that project owner has full and uncontested legal ownership of the products that are generated under Gold Standard Certification and has legal rights concerning changes in use of resources required to service the Project for e.g water rights, where applicable.)